naluthi/HealthApp-iOS/README.md

 ## Articles Page

 The Articles page features a collection of wellness and health articles that users can browse.
-Selecting an article takes the user to an in-app browser.
+Selecting an article takes the user to an in-app browser where they can discover health-related topics.

 <p align="left">
   <img src="assets/ArticlesPage1.png" alt="Articles Page Overview" width="200" style="margin-right: 10px;"/>